AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Information related to landing pages’ properties have been moved into a dedicated section [Read more](../../channels/using/configuring-landing-page.md]

+The Control Panel documentation has been integrated into the new collaborative documentation set.
+[Read more](https://docs.adobe.com/content/help/en/control-panel/using/control-panel-home.html)

 ## Release 19.4 - October 2019 {#release-19-4---october-2019}

 ### New capabilities included in the release {#new-capabilities-included-in-the-release-20}